xjtu-omics/2019-nCoV_graph_model/README.md

-patientWithFeverProbability=0.438				## the proporation of patients with fever patientSevereProbability=0.15					## the proporation of patients is severe patientRNADetectionProbability=0.9				## the proporation of patients can be detected by RNA/DNA increaseHospitalResource=100					## increase the hospital resource, if the action is decrease death rate decreaseDeathRateInfectionNum=100				## the infection number threshold for begining decrease death rate, if the action is decrease death rate
+patientWithFeverProbability=0.438				## the proporation of patients with fever patientSevereProbability=0.15					## the proporation of patients is severe patientRNADetectionProbability=0.9				## the proporation of patients can be detected by RNA/DNA increaseHospitalResource=100					## increase the hospital resource, to test whether the action is decrease death rate decreaseDeathRateInfectionNum=100				## the infection number threshold for begining decrease death rate, if the action is decrease death rate
 ```